isomerpages/imda-tradetrust/_solution/How It Works.md

-solutions when dealing with transferable documents such as blank-endorsed electronic Bill of Lading(eBL), where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation.</p>
+solutions when dealing with transferable documents such as blank-endorsed electronic Bill of Lading(eBL), where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation and endorsement of eBL digitally.</p>
 <p></p>
 <p></p>
 <p></p>